 ❔ What is aquafaba?

-Aquafaba translates from Spanish as bean water.
+Aquafaba translates from Latin as bean water.
 Yes, that stuff in the can of beans that you usually wash down the drain and rinse off the beans.
 Bean water doesn’t sound very appetizing, so they call it something a little fancier – aquafaba!
 I usually use the liquid from chickpeas, but any bean liquid will work.
 Chickpea and white bean will have the most neutral flavor and whip up the whitest.

 😋 Does aquafaba taste good?

 Although it has a pretty name, you may still be turned off by the idea of bean juice.
 I was hesitant to try anything with aquafaba.
 Actually, it took me a few years before I worked up the nerve to try it.
 Wow!
 I was missing out!
 I wish I had gotten over it years ago.
 It doesn’t have much flavor itself, but is delicious when sugar and vanilla is added.